Lakeway, Texas: Public library

 The Lake Travis Community Library (LTCL) in Lakeway serves the community.
 The building, with 11000 sqft of space, is located in the Tuscan Village area.
 It originally opened in Lake Travis High School in 1985.
 Area voters approved the creation of the library district serving the library was created in May 2004.
 Haythem Dawlett donated the land for the library in March 2011, and the library moved into the current location in February 2013.

 Infrastructure

 Hospital

-The Baylor Scott & White Medical Center - Lakeway includes a 200000 sqft general hospital off Ranch Road 620.
+The Baylor Scott & White Medical Center - Lakeway includes a 200000 sqft general hospital off Ranch to Market Road 620.